code-423n4/2023-07-chainlink/README.md

 - How many contracts are in scope?: 4 contracts, see above
 - Total SLoC for these contracts?: See above, roughly 550 lines
 - How many external imports are there?: Just OpenZeppelin
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?: 5 interfaces, 8 struct definitions
 - Does most of your code generally use composition or inheritance?: Mostly composition, but there is a little inheritance
 - How many external calls?: Each contract in scope performs calls to external contracts from one location per contract
 - What is the overall line coverage percentage provided by your tests?:  > 95%